spitlo/morsh/README.md

 ./morsh ...- --- --- -.. --- --- / -- .- --. .. -.-.
 ```

-Awkwardly uppercase a sentence (removing punctuation and fluff in the process):
+Awkwardly uppercase a sentence (removing punctuation, diacritics and fluff in the process):

 ```bash
 echo "I Have No Mouth, and I Must Scream" | ./morsh -e | ./morsh -d